RZ-Code-Studio/PyGet-Packages/README.md

 # Pyget-Packages
-The packages for my package manager Pyget
+The packages for my package manager PyGet

 Any help will be appreciated